Koh Tao Diving Tours

 Marine Life

 Butterflyfish, parrotfish, rabbitfish and anemonefish are common, along with moray eels and occasional stingrays.
+Large Jenkins rays are sometimes seen in the depths.

 HTMS Sattakut Wreck – Koh Tao Dive Site